Ernest L. Boyer: Early life and education

 subsequent years, he would return to Messiah to serve as chairman and as a member of its board of trustees.

 After two years at Messiah College he transferred to and graduated from Greenville College.
-He began graduate studies at the Ohio State University, but left for the University of Southern California, where he earned his master's and doctoral degrees.
+He began graduate studies at the Ohio State University, but left for the University of Southern California, where he earned his master's and doctoral degrees in speech pathology and audiology.
 He was a post-doctoral member in medical audiology at the University of Iowa Hospital.